Guseyn/ehtmlpage/md/documentation-performance.md

 , **&lt;e-markdown&gt;**, **&lt;template is="e-wrapper"&gt;** and **&lt;e-json-view&gt;**.
 <br>

-4. Don't forget about general practices like response caching, response compression.
+4. Don't forget about general practices like response caching and compression.
 <br>

 5. If the sources for **&lt;e-html&gt;** or **&lt;e-markdown&gt;** are too large, you can split them into smaller chunks.
 As they are loaded asynchronously, rendering will be faster.